What fate awaits the rearrested Palestinian prisoners?

 Punitive measures

-Mahajneh said Israeli prison authorities claimed to be preparing fortified solitary cells across the country’s southern prisons for the four prisoners.
-Detention centres in the south are notorious for being badly maintained, and are particularly difficult during the winter and summer seasons because of the lack of ventilation and heating.
+Mahajneh said he expects Israeli prison authorities to place the re-arrested prisoners in solitary cells in the country’s southern prisons, where detention conditions are notoriously more difficult during the summer and winter seasons because of the lack of ventilation and heating.

 Sahar Francis, a lawyer and director of the Ramallah-based Addameer Prisoner Support and Human Rights Association, told Al Jazeera she expects the prisoners will be put in total solitary confinement, including a ban on family visits and restrictions on lawyer access.